FanatiQS/wireless_atem_camera_control_and_tally/README.md

 ## Summary
-Wired or wireless tally and camera control for a Blackmagic cameras connected to an ATEM switcher over IP.
+Wired or wireless tally and camera control for Blackmagic cameras connected to an ATEM switcher over IP.

 ## Description
 Blackmagics URSA cameras are great cameras to use with their ATEM switchers.